 Examples:

-Community disruption: If flooding from a hurricane damaged your school, describe how this changed your schedule, complicated transportation, or affected access to activities.
+Community disruption: If you had to evacuate from your home and enroll in a different high school, describe how this changed your schedule, complicated transportation, or affected access to activities.

 Family circumstances: A student with a deployed military parent might explain how this affected their family responsibilities.
 Similarly, a student whose family experienced job loss might address how this affected their ability to participate in extracurricular activities.